-This local lettings plan is for the Winstanley and York Road schemes to ensure that there is sufficient flexibility to facilitate the timely decant of residents from their homes, as required to deliver vacant possession.
-It effectively ringfences the newly built homes for the purpose of rehousing those residents in first instance, accounting for identified local need thereafter.
+This local lettings plan is for the Alton Regeneration scheme to ensure that there is sufficient flexibility to facilitate the timely decant of residents from their homes, as required to deliver vacant possession.
+It effectively ring-fences the newly built homes for the purpose of rehousing those residents in the first instance, accounting for identified local need thereafter.